-Policy 6-6: Maintenance\ of groundwater quality
+Policy 6-6: Maintenance of groundwater quality

-- (a) Discharges and land-use activities shall be managed in a manner which maintains the existing groundwater quality to preserve its existing values and potential for future uses and values - (b) Groundwater takes in the vicinity of the coast shall be managed in a manner which avoids saltwater intrusion. - (c) On-site wastewater systems shall be designed to minimise potential adverse effects^ on the groundwater quality, particularly within areas with degraded groundwater quality.
-17
+- (a) Discharges and land use land activities shall must be managed in a manner which maintains the existing groundwater quality, or enhances groundwater quality over time where it is currently degraded.
+30 - (b) Groundwater takes in the vicinity of the coast shall must5 be managed in a manner which avoids saltwater intrusion. - (c) On-site wastewater systems must be designed to minimise potential adverse effects\u00e3 on the groundwater quality, particularly within areas with degraded groundwater quality.\u00e3